monzo/progression-framework/frameworks/engineering/backend.md

         exampleCriteria:
           - criteria: "Writes idiomatic Go code"
             examples:
-              - "Follows the guidelines in [Effective Go](https://golang.org/doc/effective_go.html), avoids using patterns that are idiomatic in other languages"
+              - "Follows the guidelines in Effective Go (https://golang.org/doc/effective_go.html), avoids using patterns that are idiomatic in other languages"
           - criteria: "Mitigates race conditions and partial failure states in distributed systems"
             examples:
               - "Uses locking where appropriate, writes code that is “self-healing” when dealing with distributed failure (e.g. data needs to be written in two or more services)"